gear-foundation/gear-wiki/docs/node/dev-net.md

 ---
-sidebar_label: 'Dev Net Mode'
+sidebar_label: Dev Net Mode
 sidebar_position: 4
 ---

 # Running Gear node in Dev Net mode

 Dev net is useful for development and debugging of your smart contracts.
 You can upload your program directly to a local node, send messages to a program and validate the program's logic.

 To run a Gear node in a dev net mode: